je-bobeep/storehub-backoffice-mcp/README.md

 - "Get inventory summary with reorder recommendations"

 ### Product Catalog
-- "Show me all products in the catalog"
+- "Show me all products in the catalog with complete details"
-- "Find products with 'iPhone' in the name"
+- "Find products with 'iPhone' in the name or barcode"
-- "Display product details with pricing and variants"
+- "Display product details with pricing, costs, and profit margins"
+- "Show me all parent products with their variant options"
+- "Get product information including barcodes and subcategories"
+- "Calculate profit margins for products with cost data"

 ### Sales Analytics
 - "Get sales analytics for the past week"